-Early approaches to robot self-modeling have leveraged analytical, probabilistic, and evolutionary methods \cite{bongard2006resilient, gold2009prob, bongard2004automated}.
-Learning-based approaches to implicitly represent self-models were first presented in \cite{kwiatkowski2019task}, necessitating training samples that are labeled with end effector positions.
+Approaches to robot self-modeling have leveraged analytical, probabilistic, and evolutionary methods \cite{bongard2006resilient, gold2009prob, bongard2004automated}.
+Learning-based approaches to implicitly represent self-models were first presented in \cite{kwiatkowski2019task}, necessitating training samples that are labeled with the end effector position.
 Similarly, certain approaches \cite{hang2021manipulation, jiang2017new} pre-determine the set of parameters to learn for a system, identified based on prior knowledge about the shape or function.
-The most recent, partially self-supervised approach which constructs an agnostic self-model without such information, \cite{chen2022fully}, still requires depth information, which is used to learn an SDF-based occupancy query model.
-In all of these approaches, data acquisition plays a crucial role with strategies ranging from entirely random \cite{chen2022fully}, to interactive \cite{bohg2017interactive}, and targeted-exploratory \cite{hang2021manipulation, amos2018learning}.
-This work builds on the agnostic, neural-implicit class of representation proposed in \cite{chen2022fully} and alleviates the depth requirement using neural fields, while introducing a curricular-random data acquisition strategy for its training.
+The most recent, partially self-supervised approach, which constructs an agnostic self-model without such information \cite{chen2022fully}, still requires depth information, which is used to learn an SDF-based occupancy query model.
+In all approaches, data acquisition plays a crucial role, with strategies ranging from entirely random \cite{chen2022fully}, to interactive \cite{bohg2017interactive}, and targeted-exploratory \cite{hang2021manipulation, amos2018learning}.
+This work builds on the agnostic, neural-implicit class of representation proposed in \cite{chen2022fully} and removes the depth requirement using neural fields, while introducing a curricular-random training data acquisition strategy.

-\textbf{Neural (radiance) fields.} Neural fields are continuous maps from any spatial coordinate in 3D space $\mathbf{x}=(x,y,z)$ to a scalar or vector.
-In neural radiance fields (NeRF), each point is assigned a tuple of density and color.
+\textbf{Neural (radiance) fields.} A neural field is a continuous map from any spatial coordinate in 3D space $\mathbf{x}= ^T$ to a scalar or vector.
+In neural \textit{radiance} fields (NeRF) \cite{mildenhall2021nerf}, each point is assigned a tuple of density and color.
 The map is parameterized via a neural network $\Phi$, such as a multi-layer perceptron (MLP), overfit to the specific scene,